Our physical address is:

 This depends on which phase of training your dog is in the process of completing.
 Each phase of the training will be working with one or two trainers.
 Dogs can be worked up to 4 sessions per day.
 The length of time for each session may vary, depending on where your dog is in the training program.
 Typically, a session will last 15-30 minutes.
 Best Retrievers trains Monday through Friday, and Saturdays are for drop offs, scheduled "Miss me" visits or a Go-Home Session that is scheduled with your dogs trainer.

 Nope.
-In addition to the training program, we also have 40' X 50' outdoor exercise yards.
-Each dog is allowed to romp and play between sessions!
+In addition to the training program, we also have 40' X 50' outdoor exercise yards where they get play time with other dogs!

 Our facility is located on 120 acres.
 We have seven technical ponds, a swim-bye pond for advanced gundog training, and a five acre lake.
 We also have access to thousands of acres of land within twenty minutes of our facility and have the option to use these lands to introduce your dog to a variety of scenarios.

-We strongly encourage you to visit your dog every four to six weeks to review the training and allow us to teach you the new commands.
+For our Gundog Program we strongly encourage you to come for a session at the 6 week mark with the foundation trainer and then every four to six weeks once they are in the field to review the training and allow us to teach you the new commands.
 Plus, we welcome you to participate in daily field training sessions.
 Come prepared for any weather condition!
 You’ll be invited to observe, run your dog, and run other dogs for additional practice and experience.
-Please email or call in advance for scheduling.
+Please contact your trainer in advance for scheduling your appt.

 Maybe..
 You can take your dog home on some weekends or during holidays once the first phase of training has been completed and we have had an opportunity to review the training with you.
 We strongly suggest you maintain the standard of training at home and reinforce the basic obedience commands during the home visits.
 Here where the maybe comes in...
 We have learned from experience, if they go home too much they struggle to stay at your desired speed of training.